-Filing date requires the name of the applicant, a name and address on which the USPTO will send correspondence.
-Additionally, design and other non-traditional marks must incorporate an accurate drawing of the same and list of products or services to be sold under the trademark.
-For applicants residing in foreign filing fee for at least one class of goods or services, a domestic representative designation is required.
-However, after filling additional fees for classes may be submitted.
+The filing date requires the name of the applicant, a name, and the address on which the USPTO will send correspondence.
+Additionally, design and other non-traditional marks must incorporate an accurate drawing of the same and a list of products or services that one plans to sell under the trademark.
+For applicants residing in foreign filing fees for at least one class of goods or services, a domestic representative designation forms a basic requirement.
+However, after filling in additional fees for classes may remain submitted.

 Additional Requirements for Trademark Filing

 - Legal entity type, if the applicant is not an individual

 - Citizenship, or state or country of incorporation

 - The basis for filing